yiyangd/yiyangd.github.io/svm2/index.md

 SVC's *decision rule* is based ONLY on the *support vectors* （a small subset of the training observations）
 - it is quite *Robust* to the behavior of observations that are *far away* from the hyperplane
-- vs LDA （different）： classification rule depends on *the mean of ALL of the observations* within each class
+- vs LDA （different): classification rule depends on *the mean of ALL of the observations* within each class
     - as well as the within-class *covariance matrix* computed using ALL of the observations
-- vs Logistic（closely related）： *low sensitivity* to observations far from the decision boundary.
+- vs Logistic（closely related): *low sensitivity* to observations far from the decision boundary.
 - A detailed comparison of Classification Methods will be seen in next note！

-## Support Vector Machines = Classifiers + Kernel
 ### 2.3 Support Vector Machines
 #### Classification with Non-Linear Decision Boundaries
 Support Vector Classifiers are *useless* if the boundary between the two classes is *Non-Linear*.